 Today will be a relatively straightforward and easy ride to the western part of the lake along the lakeshore.
 It will be a good opportunity to check your horseback riding skills on Song-Kol’s flat, open valley.
 Explore jailoo and learn more about the Kyrgyz nomadic lifestyle.
 In addition to this, you may have the chance to participate in traditional Kyrgyz horse games, an experience unique to this tour.
 Stay the night at Tulapr-Tash yurt camp.

 Entertainment: In honor of your penultimate day on this equestrian tour, it will be organized horse game Kok-Boru.
 In this game, you can participate as a player at will.

 Today you will wrap up your journey.
 Start at Tulpar-Tash and leave SongKol to Kyzart village via Uzbek Pass.
-The pass opens up to a spectacular panoramic view to all of Song-Kol valley.
+The pass opens up to a spectacular panoramic view of all of Song-Kol valley.
 Ride down to the village and have lunch before a transfer will be provided to Bishkek.
-Arrival to Bishkek.
+Arrival in Bishkek.
 End of the tour.